 Prerequisites

-To connect to your server or application using SSH, you will need the following:
+To connect to your server or application using SSH or SFTP, you will need the following:

 We will help you locate this information on your Cloudways Platform in the next steps.
-Please note that the Master user has SSH access enabled by default; however, you need to manually enable SSH access for the application user(s).
+Please note that the Master user has SSH access enabled by default; however, you must manually enable SSH access for the application user(s).

 There are two types of credentials (Master credentials and Application credentials) on the Cloudways Platform that you can use to connect to your application.
 Usually, team members are provided with application credentials by the website owner.
 So, which credentials will you be using?